Leeds: Student City Guide

 Leeds Arts University

-Leeds Arts University is one of only a few specialist arts universities in the UK and the only one in the North.
+Leeds Arts University is one of only a few specialist arts universities in the UK.
 Recently renamed from Leeds College of Art when it was granted university status, it offers degrees in subjects like Fashion Design, Photography, Fine Art and Animation.

 With a population of under 2,000, it's a close-knit community and one of the smallest universities in the country, but has spawned famous alumni including contemporary artist Damien Hirst and famous sculptor Henry Moore.